stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

         <iframe src="https://www.youtube.com/embed/WMEhVteT9h4" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
     </div>

 #.
-Examine where in the code the motor angle and velocity are read.
+Examine where in the code the motor angle and velocity are read in *src/main.cpp*.
 Examine where the motor is commanded.
 #.
 Upload starter code to Teensy (right arrow icon in blue bar of VSCode or click the ant icon, then upload)
 #.
 Open the serial monitor in VSCode (icon that looks like a plug in bottom bar of VSCode or click ant icon, then monitor)
 #.
 Click into the serial monitor area and then press the key **s** to make the Teensy start printing out the angle and velocity of the connected motor.